 - Pour the ice cream mixture into 1 large container or 2 smaller separate containers, and cover the top of the ice cream with plastic wrap to stop icicles forming.

 - Place into the freezer.
-Ice cream should be set in about 1-2 hours but I always make it the night before.
+Ice cream should be set in about 2-4 hours but I always make it the night before as it will set further overnight.

-To serve, top with toasted slivered almonds and/or custard (if you want that traditional flavour combo).
-Or, do what I did for my Annual Girls Christmas Dinner and add a shot of coffee over the top for a Christmas Pudding affogato!
-It’s yum!
+To serve, top with toasted slivered almonds and/or custard, in waffled ice cream cones, or, do what I did for my Annual Girls Christmas Dinner and add a shot of coffee over the top for a Christmas Pudding affogato!

-I hope you all have a beautiful Christmas and thanks so much for your support, on here and Instagram, in 2017!
+I hope you all have a beautiful Christmas and thanks so much for your support, on here and Instagram.
 It is so appreciated.
 Also don’t forget to tag me if you make any of these recipes.